Dept. of Ed. Issues New Clery Act Guidance Amid COVID-19 Crisis

 - Creating a banner at the top of the institution’s homepage containing that same information, including a statement about the global pandemic and a link to the CDC’s website.

-While is up to individual institutions and not a requirement, the guidance also includes additional tools should a campus want to “provide adequate follow-up information to the community as needed.”
+While it is up to individual institutions and not a requirement, the guidance also includes additional tools should a campus want to “provide adequate follow-up information to the community as needed.”
 It is also up to each individual institution to “determine the appropriate segment or segments of the campus community to receive a notification.”

 S. Daniel Carter, president of SAFE Campuses, told Campus Safety that the new guidance is an important reminder that the Clery Act not only applies to safety threats but health threats as well.